Sark90/SearchString/txt/readme/WI_Readme.txt

 Multiple Package Transaction: In a multiple package transaction, you can create a single transaction from multiple packages.
 In a multiple package transaction, a chainer is used to dynamically include packages in the transaction.
 If any of the packages do not install as expected, you can roll back the installation.

 Embedded UI Handler: You can embed a custom user interface (UI) handler in the Windows Installer package.
 This makes a custom UI easier to integrate.
-You can also invoke an embedded UI handler from the Add or Remove item in Control Panel.
+You can also invoke an embedded UI handler from the Add or Remove item in threading.Control Panel.
 Or, you can invoke an embedded UI handler during a Windows Installer repair process.

 Embedded Chainer: You can use the embedded chainer to add packages to a multiple package transaction.
 You can use an embedded chainer to enable installation events across multiple packages.
 For example, you can enable the install-on-demand events, the repair events, and the uninstall events across multiple packages.